JayBernard01/gabarit-devoir-tex/README.md

 ### Motivation

-#### This template repository purpose is a minimalist template for any project involving documentation as an alternative to Word and Overleaf.
-It's adapted to school work, but it can be used for other purposes.
-It's meant to be run along your code base in the same IDE with all your favorite vscode extensions
+#### This template repository is for any project involving documentation as an alternative to Word and Overleaf.
+It's meant to be run along your code base in the same IDE with all your other Visual Studio Code extensions

-#### Features
+### Features

 #### This template includes format on save with Prettier and uses yarn for dependency management.
-The Visual Studio Code LaTeX extension includes all you need for your .pdf preview, build and code snippets
+The Visual Studio Code LaTeX extension includes all that you need for your .pdf preview, build and code snippets

 ## Installation